 Sources

-RAC Fuel Watch - Latest UK petrol and diesel prices, March/April 2026
+RAC Fuel Watch - Latest UK petrol and diesel prices, April 2026

 House of Commons Library - Petrol and diesel prices briefing, March 2026